 SE: It sometimes surprises me how many scientists have interests—and aptitudes—in writing and literature.
 Fishbein Fellows gain proficiency not just with writing and editing, but also with manuscript review and selection, peer review, issue makeup, and electronic publishing.
 Among that wide range of activities, what did you most enjoy, or what stayed with you?

 Walter: My fellowship began with a 2-wk period of copyediting manuscripts.
 That was a valuable experience because I learned the terminology used at JAMA, and it set the tone for what I’d be doing the rest of the year.
 The fellowship showed me the whole range of what goes into publishing a manuscript—starting with reading the manuscript, deciding whether to send it for review, contacting reviewers, consolidating the reviewers’ comments, presenting at the manuscript meeting, and ultimately making a decision about whether to go forward with the manuscript.
-I enjoyed seeing manuscripts move from the very beginning (submission) to publication, and they tend to get a lot better through the process of revision.
+I enjoyed seeing manuscripts move from the very beginning (submission) to publication.
+They tend to get a lot better through the process of revision.

 Muth: The journal’s editors are generally focused on deciding which manuscripts are interesting and important—which ones are of high quality.
 Editors work with authors and other editors on revisions, then after they click “accept,” most are done until they see the final product.
 The fellowship shows you all the steps in between, so you can understand not just the line-by-line editing but also layout and how the tables and figures are formatted.
 It really helps to understand the timeline, say, when you’re trying to expedite publication of a particular article—you know what’s feasible and what’s not.

 Walter: My experience was a bit unusual because the AMA building was closed due to the pandemic, so I was completely remote for my whole fellowship.
 But everyone was very welcoming.
 I had just finished working in an ICU, so I had a lot of experience with COVID-19 during the first three and a half months of the pandemic.
-Yes, there were opportunities to express my opinion about specific papers or concepts, especially about COVID or pulmonary and critical care topics.
+And there were opportunities to express my opinion about specific papers or concepts, especially about COVID or pulmonary and critical care topics.

 Muth: Kristin was critically important.
 Most of the other editors were not actively seeing or treating patients with COVID, so it was really useful, especially at the beginning of all that, to have her insights.
 The timing was a coincidence—we offered her the job in February, before we knew COVID was in the United States, and by the time she started in July, she had gained vital experience with the disease.